g626s/bikesharing/README.md

 - Add the number of records or the generated field that counts the number of records in the CSV file to the Marks field as a color.
 Select "Automatic" for the type of graph to create the heatmap.
 - Format the Y axis of the Starttime by Hour to show the 12-hour format.

-From the visualization of the heatmap, it helps support the previous visualiztion `August Peak Hours` in that the concentration on the count of rides falls between the popular times during working office hours and days with the interesting exception of Wednesday.
-Furthermore, Saturdays have the most centralized heeat mapping in the afternoons and implementing a ride sharing discount or policy can help further increase revenue or product exposure in the target area.
+From the visualization of the heatmap, it helps support the previous visualiztion `August Peak Hours` in that the concentration on the count of rides falls between the popular times during working office hours and days with the interesting exception of Wednesdays.
+Furthermore, Saturdays have the most centralized heat mapping in the afternoons and implementing a ride sharing discount or policy can help further increase revenue or product exposure in the target area.